ProjectIgnis/DeltaUtopia/README.md

-# Project Ignis updates for EDOPro 38 "Hope Harbinger"
+# Project Ignis updates for EDOPro 39 "Utopia"

 The contents of this repository are generally automatically generated from the [canonical card script collection](https://github.com/ProjectIgnis/CardScripts)